Pylons/pyramid/docs/narr/configuration.rst

 exhausting all the path segments implied by the path info of the URL: no segments are "left over".
 In this case, because the :term:`view name` is non-empty, a *non-default* view callable will be invoked.

+The combination of the :term:`context` object and the :term:`view name` (and, in more complex configurations, other :term:`predicate` values) are used to find "the right" :term:`view callable`, which will be invoked after traversal.

+The object graph of our hello world application is very simple: there's exactly one object in our graph; the default :term:`root` object.

 Apologies for the digression; on with the tutorial.